and1teachera/price-change-management-system/docs/specification.md

 2. Price Adjustment Directive (PAD)
 3. Price Restoration Action (PRA)

+The RMS system offers two distinct integration patterns, each designed to meet specific business needs:

+1. **RMS REST API**: This API provides enterprise-wide access to Price Adjustment Schedule (PAS) data, serving a variety of systems like inventory management, financial forecasting, and price optimization.
+Secured with OAuth 2.0 using the client credentials grant type, the API ensures controlled yet flexible access across the organization.
+Our RMS Integration Service is one of the systems leveraging this API—it authenticates, retrieves PAS data, and seamlessly integrates it into downstream processes.

+2. **Automated File Exports**: For Price Adjustment Directives (PAD) and Price Restoration Actions (PRA), RMS uses an automated export process.
+These specialized files are tailored specifically for price optimization workflows.
+The export operation is embedded within RMS's pricing workflow and generates standardized files, which are then placed in pre-configured directories monitored by our RMS Integration Service instances.
+This approach ensures efficient and reliable handling of high-volume pricing adjustment data between RMS and PriceLogix.

 #### Data Flow Overview

 **Price Adjustment Schedule (PAS) Processing:**
 Will be implemented in distributed RMS Integration Service instances:
 - Each instance handles a dedicated group of store locations
 - Daily scheduled data retrieval from RMS REST service per instance
 - Convert JSON/CSV to pipe-delimited format
 - Standardized mapping to PriceLogix requirements
 - Publication to RabbitMQ message queue for downstream processing

 **PAD/PRA Processing:**
 Will be implemented in PriceLogix Feed Service.
 - Process incoming calls from RabbitMQ
 - Validate and transform data
 - Map to PriceLogix format
 - Archive management and file cleanup
 - Output to a specific directory

 **Error Management:**
 - Failed files are moved to an error directory
 - Automated error notifications
 - Transaction logging for audits
 - Error recovery procedures

 #### Data Governance

 To ensure data integrity, the system includes:
 - Detailed audit logging
 - Secure file handling
 - Automated archive management
 - Robust error handling
 - System health monitoring
 #### Message Queue Integration